seagle0128/doom-modeline/README.md

 (setq doom-modeline-bar-width 3)

-;; Determines the style used by `doom-modeline-buffer-file-name' ;; If you are expereicing laggy issue, especially while editing remote files via ;; tramp, please use `file-name', `truncate-all' or `truncate-upto-root' style.
+;; Determines the style used by `doom-modeline-buffer-file-name' ;; If you are expereicing the laggy issue, especially while editing remote files ;; with tramp, please use `file-name', `truncate-all' or `truncate-upto-root' ;; style.
 ;; Please refer to https://github.com/bbatsov/projectile/issues/657.
 (setq doom-modeline-buffer-file-name-style 'truncate-upto-project)